ptvan/ptvan.github.io/_posts/2019-11-12-Designing-DataIntensive-Applications.md

 2. Differing system loads: Posting a tweet (low load) vs. viewing Twitter home timeline (high load).
 Two different approaches: keeping a global collection of tweets vs. maintaining each user's collection of tweets and retweets.
 Implementation varies by type of user: high-intensity users (ie. celebrities) served by first approach, regular users served by second

 3. Latency vs. response: latency is duration a request is waiting to be served, response is what the user sees

+### Chapter 2

+1. For data with many-to-many relationships, document model is better than relational model.
+Interestingly, document models apparently go way back to CODASYL in the 1970's.

+2. Cost of schema changes must be incorporated into architecture planning, as they can be very expensive, requiring the entire table to be rewritten in the extreme case.

+3. Modern RDBMS's support XML, which has some features of document models

+4. Querying using MapReduce can be more powerful but more complicated, as you have to write two separate coordinated queries for one operation.